Udhaya-prakash007/udhayaprakash007/README.md

 ## 👨‍💻 About Me
 - Passionate about web development and programming
-- Interested in building clean, efficient, and user-friendly applications
+- Focused on writing clean and efficient code
-- Comfortable working with both frontend and backend basics
+- Comfortable working with frontend technologies and programming fundamentals

 ---